 Outcome-to-Expectation Belief.
 The beliefs built over time from the differences between what we achieve and what our expectations were at the beginning.

 Efficacy Belief.
 Our belief about our capabilities to organize and execute courses that produce the results we want.

 If we predominantly see outcomes matching expectations and/or have a high-order of confidence that we can deliver the goods and produce what we want, our attitude is generally positive.

 There are a multitude of reasons why a good attitude is über-important.
 In general, our attitude is who we are.
 Try as we might to hide it, our attitude shows up in every conversation we have, the quality of our work and relationships, and strongly affects whether we’ll take certain courses in life.
 In leaders, a good attitude is essential for building teams, influencing others, and achieving objectives.
 The good attitude is also important because:

 It’s something that everyone around us can see or perceive

-It affects our health
+in the third place, it affects our health

 It affects our relationships